Hubway Bike Share

 Bike Sharing Stations

-As of July 2014, Cambridge has 33 bike share locations!
-The entire system in Cambridge, Somerville, Brookline and Boston is interchangeable so you can use any bike or station at your convenience at 140 locations.
+As of May 2017, Cambridge has 44 bike share locations and more to follow throughout the year!
+The entire system in Cambridge, Somerville, Brookline and Boston is interchangeable so you can use any bike or station at your convenience at 168 locations.

 Click here for a map of the entire Hubway system.
 The map displays live data on the availability of bicycles and open docks at each station.
-You can also use it to suggest station locations.
+Have an idea for a new station?
+Click here to submit locations where you'd like to see Hubway stations.

 Bike sharing stations are generally located on the street, on the sidewalk, or in a public plaza and are placed in active spaces throughout the city.
-A standard station will consist of 19 bike docking stations and 10 bikes.
-The stations are solar powered and will also include a kiosk for purchases and a two-sided information panel with maps and instructions.
+A standard station consists of 19 bike docking stations and 10 bikes.
+The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.

 Interested in Contributing to a Bike Share Station Near Your Business?
 Be a Champion!